What Scripture Means by "the Just Shall Live by Faith"

 “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.” – Romans 1:17, KJV

-This is the crux of the Gospel: “The just shall live by faith” (Romans 1:17, KJV).
-This verse, when understood, can give us such peace and assurance in knowing our salvation doesn’t depend on us.
+This is the crux of the Gospel: “The just shall live by faith”.
+This Scripture phrase, when understood, can give us such peace and assurance in knowing our salvation doesn’t depend on us.
 This was Paul’s, the author of Romans, driving message.
 It was also God’s plan from the beginning that His people would be made just, or right with God, not through striving, church attendance, or legalism, but rather through faith in Jesus Christ and His payment for our sins.

 We see this phrase, “the just” or as some translations state, “the righteous live by faith” in the Old Testament and the New Testament.
 The ancient Hebrew prophet, Habakkuk first spoke this phrase during a dark time of Israel’s history.
 Centuries later the apostle Paul quoted him in Galatians and Romans while explaining God’s gift of salvation, as did the author of Hebrews, in much the same manner.

 What Did Paul Mean When He Said “the Just Shall Live by Faith”?

 When Paul, the author of Romans, spoke of the just, or righteous, he wasn’t referencing someone’s behavior or personal integrity.
 Rather, he was referring to our being made right with God.
 This is known as the doctrine of justification, and it has a legal connotation.
 It refers to God declaring Christ-followers not guilty because of the price Jesus paid on our behalf.
 This was Paul’s driving message.
 He wanted to make sure his readers, and all of Christendom, understood the gospel of grace.
 The just, then, are those who have been justified, or declared not guilty, because of their faith in Christ’s sacrifice.